pypyr/pypyr/README.rst

   $ pypyr mypipelinename --loglevel 10

   # run pipelines/mypipelinename.yaml with INFO logging level.
+  # log is an alias for loglevel, so less typing, wooohoo!
-  $ pypyr mypipelinename --logl 20
+  $ pypyr mypipelinename --log 20

   # If you don't specify --loglevel it defaults to 20 - INFO logging level.
   $ pypyr mypipelinename